V-Trac Horn Installation

 Gently push the horn/grill frame assembly into the front of the cabinet and slide it through until the fronts slip in under the top of the cabinet.
 It may be a tight fit, and you may need to keep the felts from folding over as you slide it in place.

 On some Khorns, the rear braces on the underside of the top interfere with the horn/grill assembly and keep you from being able to center the assembly in the tophat.
 If this is the case, you'll need to whittle away a bit of the corner of that brace that is hitting the midrange motorboard on the V-Trac horn until the horn/grill frame is comfortably able to be centered in the tophat.
-Mark with a pencil, pull the horn out a little, and whittle away the wood with a knife so the horn can slide all the way back in place.
+Mark with a pencil, pull the horn out a little, and whittle away the wood with a knife.

 Once everything is lined up properly, start all four screws into the horn/grill frame assembly.
 Me?
 I just muscle the screws into the new frame until they are tight.
 But this may not be comfortable for everyone.
 Alternately you may want to pre-drill holes in the frame for the screws to screw into.
 To do this, start all four screws part way into the frame to mark the locations of the screws, and then back them out, take the frame out and carefully pre-drill the holes in those locations marked by starting the screws.
 Then put the frame back in and drive the screws home.